Five reasons why it’s important to eat the rainbow and fill your plate with a variety of different foods, all year long.

 But why?
 Why shouldn’t I continue to eat a red delicious apple with my turkey sandwich every day for lunch?
 Here’s why:

-Every shade of the rainbow in the produce section represents a different health benefit.
-For example, red foods like tomatoes, watermelon and red peppers contain lycopene, a powerful antioxidant which protects the skin and can prevent heart disease among other things.
+1. Maximized Nutrition: Every shade of the rainbow in the produce section represents a different health benefit.
+For example, red foods like tomatoes, watermelon, and red peppers contain lycopene, a powerful antioxidant that protects the skin and can prevent heart disease among other things.
 Orange foods like sweet potatoes and butternut squash contain potassium and folic acid.
 The list goes on but the message stays the same: the more variety of color on your plate, the more health benefits your body will reap.

-Look, I love raspberries just as much as the next gal but depending on the time of year it may be more cost effective to feed my family pomegranate or cranberries.
-Shopping seasonally is not only an easy way to ensure that you’re eating a wide variety of colors all year long but it will also help you save on your food budget.
+3. Save Money: Shopping seasonally is not only an easy way to ensure that you’re eating a wide variety of colors all year long but it will also help you save on your food budget.
+Look, I love raspberries just as much as the next gal but depending on the time of year it may be more cost-effective to feed my family pomegranate or cranberries.

 Your fork is waiting.